Lumi-supercomputer/LUMI-training-materials/docs/2day-next/09-Containers.md

 [Singularity Community Edition 4.1.3](https://docs.sylabs.io/guides/4.1/user-guide/).

-To work with containers on LUMI you will either need to pull the container from a container registry, e.g., [DockerHub](https://hub.docker.com/), or bring in the container either by creating a tarball from a docker container on the remote system and then converting that to the singularity `.sif` format on LUMI, or by copying the singularity `.sif` file.
+To work with containers on LUMI you will either need to pull the container from a container registry, e.g., [DockerHub](https://hub.docker.com/), bring in the container either by creating a tarball from a docker container on the remote system and then converting that to the singularity `.sif` format on LUMI or by copying the singularity `.sif` file, or use those container build features of singularity that can be supported on LUMI within the security constraints (which is why there are no user namespaces on LUMI).

 Singularity does offer a command to pull in a Docker container and to convert it to singularity format.
 E.g., to pull a container for the Julia language from DockerHub, you'd use